learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is a trampoline function?
+## Q 18.16.
+What is a trampoline function?
 What is it used for?

 The trampoline is just a technique to optimize **recursion** and prevent `stack-overflow` exceptions in languages that don't support tail call optimization like Javascript ES5 implementation.
 However, ES6 will probably have support for tail call optimization.